KvanttoriOy/ghwh/README.md

   // listen to requests on http://localhost:8080/
   "route": "/",

-  // execute commands in the current folder (relative to the githook server or where you ran `npx gook-server`)
+  // execute commands in the current folder (relative to the githook server or where you ran `npx ghwh`)
   // You can put relative and absolute paths here "folder": "./",